 6. Will there be prizes?

-Yes, the winning students at the 2017 and 2018 US National Championships will receive free flights to Berlin to compete, though they must still pay the entry fees.
-Students who finish in second place in their age division receive free entry into the competition; students who finish in third place receive free entry if they are also competing in the International History Olympiad; otherwise they receive a 50% discount.
+The top 3 students in all age divisions at the 2018 US National Championships for the International Geography Bee will receive discounted admission to the 2018 IGB World Championships.
 If students finish in the top 3 positions in both 2017 and 2018, then they are entitled to the more valuable of the two prizes, but not both on a cumulative basis.

 7. How can I best prepare for the US National Championships?

 The best resource is the quiz bowl questions that have been used at the National Championships of the US Geography Olympiad from 2013 to 2016.
 These are available on the USGO website here.
 Please also see the past IGB US National Championships questions on the IGB USA Resources page here.

 1. How do I qualify for the World Championships?

 Students in the USA can qualify for the IGB World Championships in either of the following two ways: